aws-samples/aws-terraform-cross-account-kinesis-example/README.md

-# POC 3-Account Data Pipeline Idealo
+# POC 3-Account Data Pipeline
 ### Disclaimber: This is a Test/PoC Terraform deployemnt.
 IT'S NOT FOR PRODUCTION USE IN ANY CIRCUMSTANCES!

 * ## Description of the poc